Bizzaro/x230-osx/README.md

 **Update**

-- Screen brightness is not working on macOS 10.12.4 (maybe Night Shift messed up the screen brightness mechanism), there is a workaround here (credit goes to Rehabman): https://www.tonymacx86.com/threads/guide-laptop-backlight-control-using-applebacklightinjector-kext.218222/
+- Screen brightness is working on macOS 10.12.4 but it is not adjustable.(maybe Night Shift messed up the screen brightness mechanism), there is a workaround here (credit goes to Rehabman): https://www.tonymacx86.com/threads/guide-laptop-backlight-control-using-applebacklightinjector-kext.218222/

 ------